charleskoffler/clprolf/simol_framework/README.md

 1.3 20240223Real_world_obj becomes Model_real_world_obj
 1.4	20240229 Added EXPERT_COMPONENT role of #[Simu_real_world_obj].
 1.5	20240319 Renamed Simu_comp_worker to Simu_comp_as_worker.
 1.6	20240324 Correction on the beginners class SimuCompAsWorker.
+1.7	20240404	Addition of the new keywords "Abstraction", "Comp_as_worker", and "Model".